416rehman/splite/README.md

 # Setup

 1. Clone the repo
+2. Add the emojis from emojis.zip to your server
+3. Update src/utils/emoji.json to use emojis from your server
-2. Fill the config.js file - Incomplete config.js file might result in bot not functioning properly
+4. Fill the config.js file - Incomplete config.js file might result in bot not functioning properly
-3. Run `npm i` in the repo directory to install dependencies
+5. Run `npm i` in the repo directory to install dependencies
-4. Run `node app.js` command to run the bot
+6. Run `node app.js` command to run the bot

 *If you wish to run the bot over pm2, use the command `pm2 ecosystem.config.js`*